dokc/Get-Started/README.md

 ## About this Guide

 Learning a new technology, and finding the community resources to help you learn that technology, can be quite a task.
 In this guide we have curated links to existing information which can help a Data on Kubernetes beginner get started.
-The guide is broken into sections providing theoretical and practical information to get a first stateful application on deployed kubernetes.
+The guide is broken into sections providing theoretical and practical information to get started with data on Kubernetes as well as deploy your first stateful application on Kubernetes.

-For more expert memebers of the community, this guide is also intended to capture gaps in existing content so we can, as a community, fill those gaps.
+For more expert members of the community, this guide is also intended to capture gaps in existing content so we can, as a community, fill those gaps.

 ## Table of Contents